teknohog/rautanoppa/README.md

 The quality of randomness depends on the FPGA model as well as the bitstream synthesis.
 There may even be variations across individual FPGAs of the same model.
-Generally, you should try to vary NUM_RINGOSC until a working value is found.
+Generally, you should try to vary NUM_RINGOSCS until a working value is found.

 The reset button is not necessary in my experience.
 Its main purpose, in fact, is to provide a signal that cannot be optimized away, so it